MessagePackEncoder¶

 Allows for the creation of user supplied extensions to the MessagePack

 format.
-User should provide not just the value v
+User should provide not just the value v to be encoded, but a

-unique type identifier t
+unique type identifier t as well.

-are valid for user supplied types.
+Type identifiers 0 to 127 are valid for user supplied types.

 MessagePack reserves -1 to -128 for future extension to add predefined